sourav-oss/reactjs-alert/README.md

     type="success"   // success, warning, error, info
     title="Hey! this is an alert."   // title you want to display status={true}   // true or false
+    button="Try Again"
+    color="#1d36ad"
-    Close={() => this.setState({ status: false })}   // callback method for hide
+    quote="You can change the color, quote, title of you own Close={() => this.setState({ status: false })}   // callback method for hide />
-/>